 At SWJ, we believe in empowering women, children, and men both in our community and beyond.
 We are committed to doing what we can to serve those in need and those doing incredible work to better the lives of others.
 We also hope to use the platform that we have to bring awareness to these organizations and spread the word about their missions.

-Through our foundation pieces, diaper drives, monthly give-back initiatives, proceeds donations, Strong Women Campaigns, and other programs, and of course the help of our wonderful customers, we have been able to donate to the following organizations:
+Through our foundation pieces, diaper drives, monthly give-back initiatives, proceeds donations, Strong Women Campaigns, and other programs, and of course the help of our wonderful customers, we have been able to donate to the organizations below.

 Happy Bottoms: As Kansas City's Diaper Bank, Happy Bottoms collaborates with community partners to empower, connect, and impact low income families by alleviating diaper need in the KC community.